-INSTALLATION: CARBON GRAPHITE BUSHINGS
+INSTALLATION: BUSHINGS

-When installing carbon graphite bushings, extreme care must be taken to prevent breaking.
+When installing the silicon carbide or carbon graphite bushings, extreme care must be taken to prevent breaking.
 Carbon graphite is a brittle material and easily cracked.
 If cracked, the bushing will quickly disintegrate.
 Using a lubricant and adding a chamfer on the bushing and the mating part will help in installation.
 The additional precautions listed below must be followed for proper installation.